rickyelqasem/TZXDuino-Uploader/README.md

+NOTE THIS HAS BEEN REPLACED BY TZX TOOLS FOUND HERE > https://github.com/rickyelqasem/TZX_Tools

 # TZXDuino-Uploader

 NOTE: If you get a false positive malware warning you can ignore it.
 If this makes you nervous use the standalone zip which wont trigger a false positive.
 I have tried to make sure false postives have been eliminated.
 But let me know if you get one.